-For information about the json schema, please see the the "/hack/scripts/dwarf_profiles.json" file.
+For information about the json schema, please see the the "/hack/scripts/dwarf profiles.json" file.

 - -help: print the help page. - -unit <UNIT_ID>: the target unit ID.
 If not present, the target will be the currently selected unit. - -file <filename>: the json file containing the profile to apply.
 It's a relative path, starting from the DF root directory and ending at the json file.
 It must begin with a slash.
-Default value: "/hack/scripts/dwarf profiles.json". - -profile -profile>: the profile to apply.
-It's the name of the profile as stated in the json file. - -reset the characteristics to be reset/cleared.
-If not present, it will not clear or reset any characteristic.
-If it's a valid list of characteristic, those characteristics will be reset, and then, if present in the profile, the new values will be applied.
-If set to PROFILE, it will reset only the characteristics changed in the profile (and then the new values will be applied).
-If set to ALL, it will reset EVERY characteristic.
-Possible values: ALL, PROFILE, ATTRIBUTES, SKILLS, PREFERENCES, BELIEFS, GOALS, FACETS.
+Default value: "/hack/scripts/dwarf_profiles.json". - -profile -profile>: the profile to apply.
+It's the name of the profile as stated in the json file. - -reset [ist of characteristics>]: the characteristics to be reset/cleared.
+If not present, it will not clear or reset any characteristic, and it will simply add what is described in the profile.
+If it's a valid list of characteristic, those characteristics will be reset, and then what is described in the profile will be applied.
+If set to PROFILE, it will reset only the characteristics directly modified by the profile (and then the new values described will be applied).
+If set to ALL, it will reset EVERY characteristic and then it will apply the profile.
+Accepted values: ALL, PROFILE, ATTRIBUTES, SKILLS, PREFERENCES, BELIEFS, GOALS, FACETS.
+There must be a space before and after each square bracket.
+If only one value is provided, the square brackets can be omitted.